krishverma0581-collab/CodeAlpha_Artificial_Intelligence_ChatBot/README.md

-# CodeAlpha_Artificial_Intelligence_ChatBot
+#Artificial_Intelligence_ChatBot
 AI Chatbot built in Java using NLP techniques, learning mode, and a Swing-based GUI.
 Internship project for CodeAlpha.

-# 🤖 Artificial Intelligence Chatbot – Java | CodeAlpha Internship Project
+# 🤖 Artificial Intelligence Chatbot – Java |

-This project is a Java-based AI Chatbot developed as part of the CodeAlpha Internship.
+This project is a Java-based AI chatbot.
 The chatbot uses Natural Language Processing (NLP) techniques and machine learning–style similarity scoring to interact with users.

 ## ✨ Features